vlopezj/coq-course/README.md

 + João Pizani (visiting until 2017-04-07)
 + Youyou Cong (visiting until 2017-06-19)

-The course has started.
+~~The course has started.
 If you still want to **take part**, you can *add your name to the list of participants* by [editing this file online][edit] and sending in a pull request.
-Be aware that you might have to work harder in the beginning in order to catch up.
+Be aware that you might have to work harder in the beginning in order to catch up.~~ The course is over.

 If you have questions, issues or patches, and do not want to use a Github account, you can e-mail <project-coq-course@lopezjuan.com> instead.